ZeroTrustAccess/Honeypot/Step3_Sent.md

-# Step 3.
-SIEM Setup.
-Microsoft Sentinel
+# Chapter 3: The Watching Watcher - Sentinel

 I searched for "sentinel" in the search bar at the top, and chose **Microsoft Sentinel** under *Services*.